-How to Know if You Have a Slip and Fall Case in Georgia
+How to Know If You Have a Slip and Fall Case in Atlanta

 It’s common for slip and fall accident victims to downplay their injuries or worry they were somehow at fault.
 You might question whether your case is valid at all.
-But we find that, most of the time, the accident happened because of someone else’s negligence.
+Most of the time, accidents happen because of someone else’s negligence.

-“Negligence” is the legal term for fault.
-It means someone has acted in a careless way that resulted in an accident.
-If someone, such as a property or business owner, was negligent in their duty to prevent harm on their property and it led to your injuries, they are legally liable for your costs.
-That means you can make a slip and fall accident claim for your damages.
+If someone, such as a property or business owner, was negligent in their duty to prevent harm on their property and it led to your injuries, they are legally liable for your costs and damages.
+Basically, you likely have a slip and fall case if:

 - A property owner knew about a hazard but failed to fix it in a reasonable